HOLMEWOOD & HEATH

-Many members of the community walk their dogs on a regular route each day.
+Many members of the community walk their dogs or exercise on a regular route each day.
 We want to use this in a positive way to add value to the community.
-We are looking for dog walkers to volunteer to adopt a route to keep tidy.
+We are looking for you to volunteer to adopt a route to keep tidy.
 We want this community to shine.
+In six months 12 volunteers have collected over 2400 bags of rubbish, recycling much of it.

+How does this work?
 Our team will come out with you initially to do a full cleanup of your route and then all you have to do when you’re walking is just maintain and pick up any litter items from here onwards.
 If the litter issue gets particularly bad and it’s proving too much our team will come back and for another team litter pick.
+We can provide you with a litter picker, gloves, and bags free of charge.

 We are keen to find out where litter is coming from and what has been left behind.
 If you want to participate in sharing information we can give you an online or paper form to fill out.
 We can work with different agencies to identify the types of litter people are leaving behind this will create a profile where the litter is coming from.
 For example some sweets will be primarily eaten by children and might be on a school walking route so we can work with the headteacher.
 Certain bits of litter might be left behind as industrial waste we will contact local businesses.
 Our team will target the source of this litter and proactively deal with it longer term.